 - healing acne with its anti- microbial properties and reducing its appearance .

-In a nutshell, it can nourish your skin and provide overall healing to it.
+In a nutshell, if you are looking for a solution to how to get rid of acne, serums can nourish your skin and provide overall healing to it.

-If you look for advanced treatments to heal your acne, medical procedures can be a choice.
+If you look for advanced treatments on how to remove pimples, medical procedures can be a choice.
 But be mindful of the fact that sometimes, rather than giving you the desired results, you might get additional harmful side effects.
 Also, talk to your dermatologist before opting for them.
 Some of these are as follows

 This treatment is trending to heal acne scars.
 Herein, a stimulated laser beam targets the affected area.
 It goes deep into the layers of skin to get rid of acne causing bacteria and control oil production.
 But on the other hand, it can damage the layers of the skin and cause post treatment inflammation, redness on your skin.

 These are used to remove the already damaged layer of skin with the main ingredient as glycolic acid.
 This can render a smooth skin but it comes with a lot of tender post skincare routine.
 Sunscreen is a must after you get chemical peels.
 Also, it can cause side effects like redness and fungal infections on the skin.
 So, have a word with your dermatologist before you get them.